HardlyDifficult/Tutorials/Chapter3.md

 The PlayerController reads input from the keyboard (or controller) and feeds that to WalkMovement.
 WanderWalkController uses RNG to effectively do the same, simulating holding the right or left button.

 WanderWalkController will always request movement either left or right.
-You could extend this logic to have the fly guy randomly stand in the same place for a moment before continuing on.
+It starts by going right for a period of time and then chooses directions randomly.
+You could extend this logic to have the fly guy occasionally stand in the same place for a moment before continuing on.

 You can configure the walk speed by modifying the WalkMovement component's 'Walk Speed'.